digipolisantwerp/auth_aspnetcore_deprecated/README.md

 # Auth Toolbox

-The Auth toolbox handles both Authentication and Authorization that can be used in ASP.NET Core 1.0 Web API Projects.
+The Auth toolbox handles both Authentication and Authorization that can be used in ASP.NET Core Web API Projects and Web MVC Projects.

+The Auth toolbox supports two types of authentication flows.
+The first is a "jwt in header" based authentication called **JwtHeaderAuth** and can be used for authentication and authorization in Web API projects.
+The second is a cookie based authentication called **CookieAuth** and can be used for authentication and authorization in Web MVC projects.

-The Auth toolbox supports authentication using a bearer Jwt token.
+In both cases the authentication is done using a bearer Jwt token issued by an external party.
 The Jwt token identifies the user making the request.

-When a valid token is present in the request authorization header the middleware will request the permissions for the user from a Policy Desision Point (PDP) and enforce these permissions.
+When the user is authenticated, the middleware will request the permissions for the user from a Policy Desision Point (PDP) and enforce these permissions.
 The Auth toolbox acts as a Policy Enforcement Point (PEP).

 All the permissions received from the PDP (Policy Decision Point) will be added to the claims of the User's principal and are available in the application.